 There is also the standard tier.
 The standard tier expands the free tier’s functionality to workloads operating in private and public clouds.
 The standard tier also provides enhanced threat detection performance.

-- Servers are protected by Azure Defender at a cost of $0.02/server/hour and 500 MB data per day is included.
+- Servers are protected by Azure Defender at a cost of $0.02/server/hour and 500 MB of data per day is included.